Contact Us

 3. Are admitted insurance products always the best choice?

-Because admitted products are “approved by the state” and non-admitted products are not, you might assume that admitted is always the more responsible choice as a consumer-—but that isn’t always the case.
+Because admitted products are “approved by the state” and non-admitted products are not, you might assume that admitted products are always the more responsible choice as a consumer-—but that isn’t always the case.
 There are many reasons why choosing a non-admitted insurance product could provide better protection than an admitted one.

 First, the distinction between admitted vs. non-admitted is largely administrative and doesn’t say much about the overall quality of the product or the stability of the carrier offering it.
 You might be in the market for home insurance, and there are both admitted and non-admitted options available, but the coverage of the admitted product doesn’t meet your needs.